rphsoftware/rphsoftware/README.md

 Website: [here](https://rph.space) (It's currently bare but I am working on it)

 ### If you have any questions, just ask me on discord

+## That part with some random quotes that describe me

+"Some idiot decided to use subtitle tracks to encode video"